UK undercover policing scandal: Victims' ongoing concerns

-In January 2016, further cases continued to come to light.
+In January 2016, further cases came to light.
 A complainant stated that they sought disclosure of the cover names of officers who were engaged undercover in this way, and their supervising officers, so that those who had been deceived into relationships, and potentially suffered thereby, would be able to discover the fact.

 Changes to UK undercover policing practices

-At present, the inquiry is in process and the final report not yet created; the sole known impact on police practice is the above statement combined with the alleged disbanding of the units involved.
+As of December 2025, the inquiry is still in process and the final report has not yet been published; the sole known impact on police practice is the above statement combined with the alleged disbanding of the units involved.